 Our trustees

-Optimise Foundation operates under the governance of Jo Chisholm, Sam Gold, Billy McCulloch and Daniel Reynolds.
+Optimise Foundation is governed by Jo Chisholm, Sam Gold, Billy McCulloch and Daniel Reynolds.

 Their professional acumen and expertise guides our strategic growth and development.
 Their lived experience keeps our values and charitable aims at the heart of what we do.